 Liechtenstein is very keen to compete in the contest, but is yet to join the EBU in order to be eligible for participation.
 The landlocked country hopes to join the Eurovision family one day when it becomes an EBU member, until then we will have to wait, thus we won’t see Liechtenstein debut in Kyiv.

-Regarding Kazakhstan it is yet unclear if we will see the country debut in the competition next year as Khabar Agency is only an EBU associate member since January 2016 and is not eligible to participate in Eurovision.
+Kazakhstan will not debut in the competition next year as its broadcaster Khabar Agency is only an EBU associate member, thus it s not eligible to participate in Eurovision.

 Who is returning?